drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

 | 17    | 16,000     | Healmore     |
 | 18    | 19,000     | ---          |

-### Thread Counter
+### Threat Counter

-For each step you take, the thread counter will rise.
+For each step you take, the threat counter will rise.
 This includes steps in town.
 You can utilize this to force encounters out of town earlier than you normally would get them from just walking around.